 — Lucidica (@Lucidica) June 22, 2015

-4. Manage bookmarks with Bookmark Manager.
+4. Manage bookmarks with Bookmark Manager [No Longer Available].
 Google’s visual approach to bookmarks wasn’t too well received and died a quick death.
 But the extension that went with it continues to chug along, with a few rough edges here and there.
 It makes saving, organizing, searching, and sharing bookmarks so much simpler (and prettier!).